 Bank Frick had very good liquidity coverage in the past financial year.
-This is due to a very high level of high-quality liquid assets and cash and cash equivalents.
+This is due to a very high level of high-quality liquid assets, cash and cash equivalents.

-The liquidity coverage ratio amounted to 159% as of 31 December 2023 (previous year: 173%) and was thus significantly above the lower regulatory limit of 100%.
+The liquidity coverage ratio amounted to 157% as of 31 December 2024 (previous year: 159%) and was thus significantly above the lower regulatory limit of 100%.

-In addition, stress tests show that Bank Frick would still have sufficient liquidity even under difficult circumstances (for instance, the default of an important counterparty).
+In addition, stress tests show that Bank Frick would still have sufficient liquidity even under difficult circumstances (for instance, following the default of an important counterparty).

 During the scenario analyses, alternative sources of financing were also defined to ensure sufficient liquidity in situations of stress.
-The Internal Liquidity Adequacy Assessment Process (ILAAP) also ensures solvency and the associated refinancing capacity.
+The ILAAP also ensures solvency and the associated refinancing capacity.